I coach kids soccer and have for a few years now.

 All of these are equally, “crazy exciting” and yet every example given does not change the score.

 Heck, my kids scream like it’s the fourth of July if they get a plastic water bottle to flip in the air and land on it’s bottom.
 Dude Perfect has made million of dollars flipping bottles to land on their cap!
 “AHHH DUDE…DIDYOUSEETHAT!!???
 AHHH!!

 Soccer has the exact same things happening.
 Ankle breaker moves, fake out passes, stop and goes and long bombs down the sideline leaving the defenders scrambling like it’s the Chicago Fire and the goalie quite possibly peeing in his pants a little.

 Add to that that oldie but goodie, “Offense wins games but DEFENSE wins championships!”

 It’s all right there happening and yet, we as American soccer watchers…we miss it.
 It’s nothing if it’s not a goal.
 We call It boring.

 OH COME ON!

 Get a little FE (false enthusiasm) up in there and get excited already.
-Make you kids want to try a stop and go 360 Burn.
+Make you kids want to try a “stop and go” and step over fake shot.
 As a fan, Stand up in slow motion replay excitement when a big arching pass goes high in the air with a huge curvy bend and your little girl catches the ball, WITH HER FOOT…HER FREAKING FOOT, like Odell with a sticky glove.
 That’s excitement y’all!!